fgahr/lithp/README.md

 * closures: although somewhat supported, closing over variables and keeping them alive is very brittle and can break at any time during evaluation
 * file I/O: not implemented yet, probably not hard
+* special forms should be lithp::Objects in the global environment to make certain operations more consistent and allow `type-of` information for them
 * standard library: currently everything is built-in, but most of the standard library should eventually be written in Lithp
 * complete heap: some object types will store data outside the managed heap.